toreanderson/toreanderson.github.io/_posts/2017-01-21-ipv6-roaming-in-the-uk.markdown

 * [IPv6 roaming in Belgium and
   Romania](/2017/01/09/ipv6-roaming-in-belgium-and-romania.html)

-These posts contain some more technical background about the testing methodology, so I suggest you skim through them in order to better interpret the test results in this post.
+Those posts contain some more technical background about the testing methodology, so I suggest you skim through them in order to better interpret the test results in this post.